"Use the freshest food you can find, prepare it skillfully and simply, and savor it with family and friends."

-When asked what her plans are for ICE's 1,700 annual recreational class, Chef Fraya said, "I want every student to get some personal attention in every class, and leave with at least one new-found skill.
-My goal for the program is improving the curriculum for existing classes, and creating new courses that are vibrant, timely and on trend with what our guests are experiencing in restaurants.
+When asked what her plans are for ICE's 1,700 annual recreational classes, Chef Fraya said, "I want every student to get some personal attention in every class, and leave with at least one new-found skill.
+My goal for the program is improving the curriculum for existing classes and creating new courses that are vibrant, timely and on trend with what our guests are experiencing in restaurants.
 While doing this, I hope all of our guests experience first-class hospitality and pick up a few tips about hospitality that they can take home along with the recipes they learn to cook."

 Awards and Honors